 Brian is a Certified Information Privacy Professional through the International Association of Privacy Professionals (IAPP), the world’s leading association of privacy and security professionals, and is a Certified Specialist in Ohio Workers’ Compensation Law by the Ohio State Bar Association.

 As editor of the firm’s Employer Law Report blog, Brian is constantly reviewing recent cases, legislation, and other employment law developments and helping our clients understand how these changes may impact their organizations.
 More information and updates can be found on his Twitter feed @BrianDHallEsq, including employment law news, resources and views.

-Brian is listed in The Best Lawyers in America® and has been named an Ohio Super Lawyer® in 2004 and 2005 for Workers' Compensation, and 2010- 2013 for Employment Lawand Workers' Compensation Law.
+Brian is listed in The Best Lawyers in America® and has been named an Ohio Super Lawyer® in Employment Law and Workers' Compensation Law in 2004, 2005 and from 2010-2017.